pbrisson85/runReportsOnPrem/README.md

 - Priorities:

+  ### When drilling by customer on fresh scallops total, the totals line is fugged (not sticky)

   ### After testing I dont like that trend drilldowns show all inventory for the category.
 I would like it to just show the items related to the customer.
 Therefore the queries for inventory and PO should have a if customer where item is in distinct pull all items for customer.

   ### Next step. put the level in the row data so that it can be passed back instead of parsing the labels.
 Do the same with anything else I am parsing.
 ONCE everything is done cleaning up then add the reports for by sales person and by customer vertical